pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/intermediate-route/README.md

 - How to play the next two fights depends on whether you did early or late drill.

 **Rocket w/Arbok:**
-- Late Drill:
+- if on Late Drill for Arbok:
-- Thrashx2-3
+  + Thrashx2-3
 > do NOT use a Paralyz Heal in fight, thrash until Arbok is KO'd, enter the next fight still Paralyzed
-- Early Drill:
+- if on Early Drill for Arbok:
-- X-Acc + HD
+  + X-Acc + HD
 > use Paralyz Heal immediately if glare

 **Silph Rival:**
 - Pidgeot: X Acc + (use Paralyz Heal if needed) + X Speed + HD
 - Gyarados: HD
-- Growlithe:
-> RS on Early Drill
-> HD on Late Drill
+- Growlithe: RS on Early Drill / HD on Late Drill
 - Alakazam: HD
 - Venusaur: HD

+Menu if less than 78 hp
-- If you have less than 78 HP, use Slot 8 **Elixer** before the next fight
+  + If you have less than 78 HP, use Slot 8 **Elixer** BEFORE the next fight
+  + If HP = 78+, Elixer will be used in the next fight.

 **Silph Rocket:**
 * Cubone:
   - Turn 1: X Acc
-  - Turn 2: If Cubone does NOT damge you, use BB
+  - If Cubone does NOT damge you, use **BB** on turn 2
-  - Turn 2: If Cubone damages you, scroll down 6 to use **Elixer**
+  - If Cubone damages you, scroll down 6 to use **Elixer** & BB on turn 3
-  - Turn 3: BB
 * Drowzee:
   - (if you have not already) scroll down 6 to use **Elixer** turn 1 & HD on turn 2
   - otherwise, HD turn 1